-The Board is kept updated on pertinent business developments in the business, including the key changes in the regulatory requirements and financial reporting standards, risk management, corporate governance and industry specific knowledge, so as to enable them to properly discharge their duties as the Board and the Board Committees members.
+The Board is kept updated on pertinent business developments in the business during the quarterly board meetings, including the key changes in the regulatory requirements and financial reporting standards, risk management, corporate governance and industry specific knowledge, so as to enable them to properly discharge their duties as the Board and the Board Committees members.
 Directors may request further explanations, briefings and informal discussions on any aspects of the Group's operations or business issues.